N0tFond/Installation_LAMP/English-version/English_version.md

 # Notes:

+This repos is for installing a LAMP server in a closed network, not for installing a production LAMP server.

 > <br/>
 > This repository is not perfect; it serves as a guide for a very minimal LAMP server installation.
 You’ll find more complete configurations on GitHub or elsewhere on the internet!
 > <br/>